enkidevs/curriculum/mongodb/intro/aggregation-iii/aggregation-with-accumulators.md

 ---
 ## Content

-Many operators can be used when aggregating a MongoDB database.

-However, there are some operators which are specific to the `$group` aggregation stage and are referred to as *Accumulators*.
+There are many possible operators that can be used when aggregating a MongoDB database.
+Some of these operators are specific to the `$group` aggregation stage, and are referred to as *Accumulators*.

 Some of these are:
 - `$first`